Welcome to the world of Tide Song. Please enjoy these sample chapters, and be sure to check out our freebies page.

 Two warriors gripped the Mate’s shoulders, expecting a struggle that never came.
 Instead, the First Mate’s eyes flicked from the Commander to Nai-Yutte, then to the wreck of the whaling boat.
 He nodded to Captain Nai-Yutte, then walked calmly across the deck.

 Tayjaru gripped the First Mate’s mind as he stepped onto the bow.
 His racing thoughts noticed several broken oars floating in the water, a length of canvas draped over the overturned hull, pieces of rope, a crate, and scraps of broken wood.
-His memory flashed to a water cask trapped beneath the overturned hull his ship!
+His memory flashed to a water cask trapped beneath the overturned hull of his ship!

 Without a second’s hesitation, the First Mate leapt over the railing, diving into the sea.